2284238y/Team-1-Fernando-Martinez-YI-YI-LianSheng-Liu-/README.md

 <img width="184" alt="2018-04-12 23 20 01" src="https://user-images.githubusercontent.com/37375752/38708106-89ce6aa4-3eac-11e8-9d23-d1b493c00c54.png">

+At the same time, we also designed the PCB of the light sensor.For the light sensor of PCB, OPT3001DNPR is used here.
+The PCB files for the light sensor can be found in the hardware(PCB) folder.

 * Motor

 The motor PCB board can be found in the hardware(PCB) folder.
 The components used: